 What I do want to talk about are the biggest design mistakes you might be making and the best practices to help you fix them FAST!

-I want you get more out of what you’re doing – even if your funnel isn’t perfect, you need more traffic to scale-up, or it’s not the best optin.
+I want you get more out of what you’re doing – even if your funnel isn’t perfect, you need more traffic, or it’s not the best optin.

 Before you make one single change though, please do the following:

 - Take a screen cap of your optins – this can include sections of your site (i.e. the footer or end of posts) or entire landing pages.

 - Determine the optin/conversion rates for each of them.